Bato803/Deep-Learning-Nano-Degree/note.md

   with lots of neurons, we are more likely to initialized with large extreme numbers.

   - It's REALLY important to get your weights initialized correctly!!!!!!!!

+## Autoencoder

+1. Autoencoder find its own way in image denosing and image compression.
+2. Using resize function to upsample image in a network might be better than doing transpose convolution, which will lead to checkboard artifact.